KhronosGroup/glTF/README.md

 COLLADA2JSON provides a reliable toolchain based on OpenCOLLADA.
-Starting from exporter plugins in major authoring tools to COLLADA parsing when converting to JSON, OpenCOLLADA is where all efforts to read COLLADA files are centralized.
+Starting from exporter plugins in major authoring tools to COLLADA parsing when converting to JSON, OpenCOLLADA is where all efforts to import/export COLLADA files are centralized.

 #### Project status